Average Characteristic Polynomials of Determinantal Point Processes: Application to multiple orthogonal polynomials

 \begin{remark} Having in mind the proofs of Theorems \ref{ThHermite} and \ref{ThLaguerre}, it would be of interest to find out if there exists a matrix model for the multiple version of the Jacobi polynomials, the Jacobi-Pi\~ neiro polynomials, which are related in a limiting case to the rational approximations of $\zeta(k)$ and polylogarithms \cite[Section 23.3.2]{Is}, and then if it would be possible to describe its limiting zero distribution thanks to free convolutions. \end{remark}

-\paragraph*{Acknowledgements} The author would like to thank Walter Van Assche for interesting discussions and the references \cite{Nev,VA}.
-He is also grateful to Steven Delvaux for pointing out the relation \eqref{Lrelation} and for the interesting discussion which followed.
+\paragraph*{Acknowledgements} The author would like to thank Walter Van Assche for the references \cite{Nev,VA}, Steven Delvaux for pointing out the relation \eqref{Lrelation} and for the interesting discussion which followed, Franck Wielonsky for noticing a few typos concerning multiple Laguerre polynomials in an earlier version of this work, and the anonymous referee for improving the readability of the paper.

-The author is supported by FWO-Flanders projects G.0427.09 and by the Belgian Interuniversity Attraction Pole P07/10.
+The author is supported by FWO-Flanders projects G.0427.09 and by the Belgian Interuniversity Attraction Pole P07/18.